JoaoMBarbosa99/GANomaly-Thesis-Implementation/README.md

 # 4. Metrics.py

-After the previous text (# 3) is ran, 4 folders are created in the output folder.
+After the previous command (# 3) is ran, 4 new folders are created in the output folder.
-For a complete analysis of run:
+Only then, for a more complete analysis of the different metrics, the metrics.py script can be run:

 !python metrics.py